Notice Board

 The Project Team: Writing Culture in Southern German Women's Convents

 When the project expired, the project partner provided in-house effort for the publication of the results.
-The documents have been recently made accessible online as well as in a printed catalogue.
+The documents have been recently made accessible online as well as in a printed catalog.

-A thematic research archive hosted by the Bayerische Landesbibliothek Online offers introductory texts and an overview of the mediaeval holdings,structured by subject groups based on mediaeval ways of organising libraries and knowledge, to allow comparisons, despite the different quantity of sourcematerial from each convent.
-Links provide direct access to the digitised manuscripts, early printed books, documents and archival records.
+A thematic research archive hosted by the Bayerische Landesbibliothek Online offers introductory texts and an overview of the medieval holdings, structured by subject groups based on medieval ways of organizing libraries and knowledge, to allow comparisons despite the different quantity of source-material from each convent.
+Links provide direct access to digitized manuscripts, early printed books, documents, and archival records.
 Manuscript descriptions are available online.

 The printed catalogue contains introductory material and detailed descriptions of the manuscripts from two of the convents as well as an overview of the printed material: